This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Damage to the brachial plexus sometimes affects a baby’s ability to grip objects.
 If you place something in a baby’s hand, like your finger, it should be able to grasp it and hold on pretty tightly.

 A symptom of Erb’s palsy is a grip in one hand with a noticeably weaker or no grip in the other.
-This is a relatively simple test and one that can quickly indicate nerve damage.[4]
+This is a relatively simple test that can quickly indicate nerve damage.[4]

 Loss of Sensation